jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 ## Good and Bad Stories

-And that's in short what Rousseau said; let the people prosper, and return the nobility to their natural equality inside a democracy.
-But he was ignored until frontine anger turned into violent revolutions.
+And that, in short, is what Rousseau said; let the people prosper with new tools.
+And let the nobility return to their natural equality with the people inside a democracy.
+This was of course ignored until frontine anger turned into violent revolutions.

-We can learn from him and put his lessons into Techvolution's DNA.
+Crucially, he wasn't only hated by the nobles.
+Lots of extras didn't like his ideas either.
+And this is where we can improve on Rousseau, using Rousseau.
+Because like with Wikipedia, the extras are our source of change.

 Importantly, in addition to being a philosoper, Rousseau was also a novelist.
-And what he did in his philosophy was tell the different between good and bad stories.
+And what he did in his philosophy was tell the difference between good and bad stories.
 Not in literature, but in human societies.
-Let's take a look ourselves Skywalker, using movies because that's what most people will know.
+Understanding this difference will help us get the extras to stop liking the bad stories of the Sith, and get them addicted to the magic of good storytelling.
+We'll keeping using movies here because that's what most people will know.

 ===
+HERE

 All stories are a sequence of events, where a protagonist fights an antagonist, to overcome a problem.
 The fight to change reality happens in three parts.
 The first is an introduction of problem and characters.
 The second is the back and forth battle between heroes and villians.
 The third part is the conclusion, where we find out which side wins.